Good Evening, Love. I hope you’re well; fitted with sunshine and a belly full of love.

 I turned the knob to the door, went to the kitchen and made dinner for my dad.
 A few months later, I took an offer to move out of the state with my employer.
 I needed to leave.
 I was stuck in a dismal bubble where doors to leave didn’t often appear.
 I found a really old copy of Charlee while I packed up boxes from my childhood.
 I ran into Mrs. Fritts later that day.
 The Universe spoke.
 So, I left to rehabilitate.
 To rebuild myself in a city that was going through its own revival.
 I wrote my novel and finished the first draft before my dad passed.
 I published a few months later.

 So, I’ll say this with a wince.
 I wouldn’t be here if it weren’t for you, sweet Depression.
 I should dedicate it all to you.
-But I owe it all to my relentless, brave, courageous, gypsy Spirit.
+But I owe it all to my relentless, brave, courageous, wild Spirit.